Game Boy Advance Architecture

 All layers merged (Tada!).

-As always, the PPU will combine all layers automatically, but it’s not over yet!
-The system has a couple of effects available to apply over these layers:
+As always, the PPU combines and outputs all layers automatically, but it’s not over yet!
+The system provides plenty effects to apply to these layers [29]:

-On the other side, to update the frame there are multiple options available:
+Similarly, to update the frame, there are multiple options available:

 • Command the CPU: The processor now has full access to VRAM whenever it wants.
-However, it can produce unwanted artefacts if it alters some data mid-frame, so waiting for VBlank/HBlank (traditional way) remains the safest option in most cases.
+However, it may produce unwanted artefacts if it alters data mid-frame, so waiting for VBlank/HBlank (traditional way) remains the safest option in most cases.

-• Use the DMA Controller: DMA provides transfer rates ~10x faster and can be scheduled during VBlank and HBlank.
-This console provides 4 DMA channels (two reserved for sound, one for critical operations and the other for general purpose).
-Bear in mind that the controller will halt the CPU during the operation (although it may hardly notice it!).
+• Use the DMA Controller: DMA provides transfer rates around ten times faster and can be scheduled during VBlank and HBlank.
+This console offers four DMA channels (two reserved for sound, one for critical operations, and one for general use).
+Bear in mind that the controller halts the CPU during the operation, although if used properly, the CPU will hardly notice.

 Beyond Tiles

-Sometimes we may want to compose a background from which the tile engine won’t be able to draw all required graphics.
-Now, modern consoles addressed this by implementing a frame-buffer architecture but this is not possible when there’s very little RAM… Well, the GBA happens to have 96 KB of VRAM which is enough to allocate a bitmap with the dimensions of our LCD screen.
+Sometimes, game artists may design a background for which the tile engine can’t draw all required graphics.
+Now, modern consoles addressed this by implementing a frame-buffer architecture, enabling programmers to arbitrary alter each pixel individually.
+However, this is not possible when there’s very little memory… Well, the GBA happens to house 96 KB of VRAM.
+This is enough to allocate a bitmap matching the dimensions of the LCD screen.

 The good news is that the PPU actually implemented this functionality by including three extra modes, these are called bitmap modes [30]:

-The reason for having two bitmaps is to enable page-flipping: Drawing over a displayed bitmap can expose some weird artefacts during the process.
-If we instead manipulate another one then none of the glitches will be shown to the user.
-Once the second bitmap is finished the PPU can be updated to point to the second one, effectively swapping the displayed frame.
+The reason for offering two bitmaps is to enable page-flipping: drawing over a displayed bitmap can expose unwanted artefacts during the process.
+If the CPU instead manipulates a secondary bitmap, none of the glitches will be visible to the user.
+Once the second bitmap is finished, the PPU can be updated to point to it, effectively swapping the displayed frame.

 Image